lab1092/blender-manual_ja/manual/lighting/shadows.rst

 To enable ray-traced shadows, three actions are required:

-- Enable :guilabel:`Shadows` globally in the :guilabel:`Render` menu's :guilabel:`Shading` panel.
+- Enable *Shadows* globally in the *Render* menu's *Shading* panel.
-- Enable :guilabel:`Ray tracing` globally from the same panel.
+- Enable *Ray tracing* globally from the same panel.
-- Enable ray-traced shadows for the light using the :guilabel:`Ray Shadow` button in the :guilabel:`Light` menu's :guilabel:`Shadow` panel.
+- Enable ray-traced shadows for the light using the *Ray Shadow* button in the *Light* menu's *Shadow* panel.
 This panel varies depending on the type of light.
    - All lamps able to cast ray-traced shadows share some common options, described in :doc:`Ray-traced Properties </lighting/shadows/raytraced_properties>`.

 Ray-traced shadows can be cast by the following types of lamp: